 Main page: Wikipedia:Manual of Style/Accessibility § Indentation

 Do not abuse block quotation markup to indent non-quotations.
-Various templates are available for indentation, including ((block indent)) and (for inline use) ((in5)).
+Various templates are available for indentation, including ((block indent)), and (for inline use) ((in5)).

 Avoid : (description list markup) for simple visual indentation in articles (common as it may be on talk pages).
 It causes accessibility problems and outputs invalid HTML.
-See Wikipedia:Manual of Style/Accessibility § Indentation for alternatives.
+See WP:Manual of Style/Accessibility § Indentation for alternatives.

 Scrolling lists and collapsible content